VermillionBird/CTF-Writeups/2019/SunshineCTF/Forensics.md

 ```
 Author: aleccoder
 ```
 Darn.
-I didn't get this one during the challenge perse, but I definitely could've.
+I didn't get this one during the challenge per se, but I definitely could've.
 Download the pcapng and open it in Wireshark.
 You don't need to unzip it.

 ![](/Images/2019/SunshineCTF/wireshark.PNG)